Countermeasure (video game): Gameplay

 Countermeasure is a military-themed action game in which players control a tank capable of moving and firing in 8 directions.
-The tank moves fastest in the open and slows down when moving over rough terrain or obstacles.
+The tank moves fastest in open areas and slows down when moving over rough terrain or obstacles.
 While it is primarily a single-player game, two players may also take turns in a multiplayer session.

 The objective of the game is to destroy seven missile silos in a launch complex before time runs out in order to prevent terrorists from destroying Washington, DC.
 At the start of the game, the tank is randomly placed near the bottom of the playfield at a site in the complex.
 Each site contains a silo, armed pillboxes, and a supply depot which players may visit to refuel.
-Other enemies including remote controlled tanks, jeeps, and cruise missiles begin to attack the player as the game continues, appearing more frequently on higher difficulty levels.
+Enemies including remote controlled tanks, jeeps, and cruise missiles begin to attack the player as the game continues, appearing more frequently on higher difficulty levels.

 Upon successfully destroying all seven silos, the game begins again at a higher difficulty.
 The game ends when players lose all lives or run out of fuel.
 If time runs out before the player destroys all the silos, they must approach a silo and correctly enter a three-letter fail-safe code to disarm the missiles.
 The code is randomly generated at the start of each game, and clues to the code may be obtained at supply depots.
 Entering an incorrect code results in the missiles launching, ending the game.